lf-edge/ekuiper/docs/en_US/operation/migration.md

 `GetOffset` returns an error, eKuiper rejects checkpoints until a later ingest callback obtains a valid offset.

+Custom `api.Store` implementations remain compatible through `SaveState`.
+Stores may additionally implement the internal frozen-state extension to accept the already encoded snapshot directly; this is an optimization and is not required for checkpoint support.

 ### SQLite Database Format

 eKuiper 2.x uses a different storage format for streams and tables in the SQLite database (`sqliteKV.db`).
 This means: